 Mountain Home is a small city and the county seat of Baxter County, Arkansas, United States, in the southern Ozark Mountains near the northern state border with Missouri.
 As of the 2010 census, the city had a population of 12,448.
 A total of 41,307 persons lived within the city and micropolitan combined, which encompasses the majority of Baxter County.

 Harrison is a city in Boone County, Arkansas, United States.
 It is the county seat.
 It named after General Marcus LaRue Harrison, a surveyor that laid out the city along Crooked Creek at Stifler Springs.
 According to 2012 Census Bureau estimates, the population of the city was 13,163, up from 12,943 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In Arkansas
+There You Have It – The Best Places To Grow Up In Arkansas

 If you’re looking for a breakdown of cities in Arkansas ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.

 Here’s a look at the best cities for singles Arkansas according to the data:

 - These Are The 10 Best Places To Retire In Arkansas For 2018

 - These Are The 10 Richest Cities In Arkansas